 How can you give your children the life skills they need to cope in the modern world?

-Here’s some skills children can building while at home:
+Here’s some skills children can build while at home:

 1. Showing Resilience and Empathy: My daughter has shown amazing resilience and empathy along with much-needed growth in maturity.
 She’s dealing with two parents who are essential workers and by the time we get home we’re so exhausted and she’s just trying to do everything she can to make our lives easier, go figure.”

 2. Taking On Responsibilities: My son has taken on more responsibility for his schoolwork knowing that teachers are not there to guide him along every step.
 It was a bit of a struggle the first two weeks, but he managed it and is now mostly working by himself daily.
 We only have to set up a schedule for the day of what work he will do, and if he needs help he asks.
 That’s a win for us.

 3. Problem solving skills: I feel like my son has gotten a bit better about being proactive when it comes to daily tasks around the house.
 I feel like he’s pulling some of his other skills together (like his observation and problem-solving skills) and putting them into action.